5 simple ways to work smarter not harder. Save time and avoid long hours working to get your own business afloat!

 Business owners who work smarter, not harder usually have a solid plan and routine.
 Rather than doing tasks haphazardly, successful pros know that they need to establish a consistent starting and quitting times, or ‘Office Hours’.

 Working smarter not harder means making the most efficient use of your time – and not extending your day until your focus and energy have diminished.
 When you’re fatigued, tasks take longer to complete, especially those we dislike.
 It is smarter to come back refreshed the next day, when you’ll get the job done quicker.
+Now may be a great time to hire a coach to help you work smarter and not harder.

 Working smarter, not harder can be accomplished in small baby steps.
 If one change above enables you to save even 10 minutes daily, imagine what might happen if you incorporate all these ideas into your work smarter, not harder plan?